rybla/riib11.github.io/_posts/2020-11-14-trumpetine-semantics.md

 categories: politics
 ---

-The power of being a bad communicator.
+The power of bad communication.

 _Thesis_: Trump is an impulsive opportunist with an uncanny sense of self-aware-yet-unashamed narcissism.
 He knows he’s a narcissist and still lives that part out to the fullest, and it works for him.